cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Conclusion

-This project presents a significant enhancement to an existing web-based Virtual Patient Simulator (VPS) by introducing the ability to create custom patient cases and automating the adaptation of 3D models based on each case.
+This project presents a significant enhancement to an existing web-based VPS by introducing the ability to create custom patient cases and automating the adaptation of 3D models based on each case.
 These improvements provide dental students with a more diverse set of clinical scenarios and a more immersive, interactive learning experience.

 The evaluation of the system from both students' and tutors' perspectives highlighted its effectiveness in enhancing student learning and tutor engagement.
 The results also identified areas where the system could be further refined, particularly in user experience and interface design, offering valuable insights for future improvements.